University of Wisconsin–Madison

 • identify factors linked to experiences of contraceptive coercion.

-In the spring of 2023, we surveyed reproductive-aged people in the United States who were assigned female at birth.
+In 2023, we surveyed reproductive-aged people in the United States who were assigned female at birth.
 We oversampled racial, ethnic, gender, and sexual minorities to ensure a diverse sample that included groups often underrepresented in survey research who are theorized as more likely to experience contraceptive coercion.

 Our survey research has shown: